DanRohde/blender-stuff/WFC 3D Generator/README.md

   * Define how often the same object or any other object may occur in the immediate vicinity or on one of the 3 axes XYZ.
 * Symmetry Constraints:
   * These constraints allow mirror-symmetric and/or rotation-symmetric objects to be generated.
+  * It is possible to transfer random transformations to mirror partners, flip mirror partners accordingly, or define other building blocks as mirror partners.
 * Transformation Constraints:
   * These are not really restrictions.
 This allows you to randomize the position, size, and rotation of building blocks.